kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 relational projections.
 There is no need to recreate an entire relationship graph in memory first.

-## Reporting and Aggregation Rarely Need Managed Entities
+## Reporting and Aggregation Rarely Need Managed Entities { #reporting-aggregation }

 Reports commonly need SUM, COUNT, GROUP BY, window functions, several joins, and date bucketing.
 The result may have no meaningful entity representation.